Get The Best Preparation from a Comprehensive Curriculum

 The VITA (Volunteers in Income Tax Assistance) Program

 All accountancy students at Thomas More can gain valuable practical experience and, at the same time, help the community by participating in VITA.
-Students in this program prepare income tax returns for low income-individuals and the elderly.
+Students in this program prepare income tax returns for the less fortunate.

 Outstanding Job Placement